6 nuts to REVERSE heart disease

 Macadamia

 Macadamia nuts get a bad rap for their high caloric content.
 Although they do have about 200 calories per ounce, they contain good fats—mostly monounsaturated.
-Research also shows that macadamias may reduce your risk of heart disease and they contain a good amount of calcium, which will keep your teeth and bones healthy.
+According to studies on the health benefits of macadamia nuts, adding these nuts to your diet does not pack on the pounds, even if you eat a few more calories.
+Macadamia nuts also lower cholesterol, reducing your heart disease risk.
+They also contain a good amount of calcium, which will keep your teeth and bones healthy.

 Go nuts: Fammartino uses macadamias to dress up fish in a crunchy and rich-tasting crust.
 Dip white fish in coconut milk, roll in crushed macadamias, and bake.